yashvimalu/Medical-Image-Translation-Brain-MRI-Dicom-Images/README.md

 We got the dataset from an MRI Imaging Center solely for research purpose.

-The dataset acquired in order to carry out the evaluation consisted of paired T1W and T2W images for 21 subjects.
+The dataset acquired in order to carry out the evaluation consisted of paired T1W and T2W images for 21 subjects.
 Per subject 18 axial slices were available from segregated brain scans.
 The data was split into a training set of 90 slices and a testing set of 36 slices